(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Shit!” he groaned audibly in English.
 The Swiss matrons reacted accordingly.

 Liz arrived twenty minutes late.
 She’d been busy and lost track of the time.
 Cat buried this ominous sign under the pleasing awareness that her (new?) summer dress flattered her hips and made her breasts look fuller.
 She’d put on a little weight.
 Was she pregnant?
 Or had Château Muillac-d’Aurignon’s wine cellar and food been particularly tempting?

 She ordered café Viennois and mixed in three sugars.
 He chose mineral water, then opened the proceedings.

 “Liz, it’s wonderful to see you again.
 You’re looking super.
 Super!”

 He paused, expecting more.
-But she gulped her Viennese coffee.
+But nothing emerged.

 “Really super.
 Anyway,” he continued, “there’s something important that we need to discuss.
 It’s …”

 “Un moment!” she said.
 “You haven’t heard my big news.”

 “We’re leaving at the end of September.
 They approved Jean-Baptiste’s request.
 Vienna!
 Can you imagine?
 The Industrial Development Agency.
 It’s all so sudden!
 They only just confirmed it.”
 She frowned.
 “Punaise!
 They speak German in Vienna.
 Oh well.
 Anyway, we’ll have to rush with all the packing and arranging all … Chéri, what’s wrong?
 You look ill.”

 He hadn’t eaten in twenty hours.
 He was still keyed up, despite the vodka currently churning in his bowels.
 And now this punch to the solar plexus.
 All thoughts of a heart-to-heart with Liz evaporated.
 Anyway, this café was no place for that.